-Trouble with your MIG wire not feeding properly can lead to a variety of frustrating problems that lead to downtime, extra cost, and all the associated headaches that come with having to stop what you’re doing and troubleshoot.
+Trouble with your MIG wire not feeding properly can lead to various frustrating problems that lead to downtime, extra cost, and all the associated headaches that come with having to stop what you’re doing and troubleshoot.
 And because wire-feed issues can happen anywhere along the length of the gun, you may need to check several areas until you find the problem.
-Here’s where to start.

 Check Wire Quality

 Maintaining your wire in between jobs is as easy as taking it out of the welder and putting it under a blanket or in a garbage bag.
 Once you’re in the habit, it will save you time and money in the long run.

 Fine-Tune Spool & Drive Roller Tension

 Your welding wire not feeding properly off the spool is likely due to incorrect tension on either the spool break, the drive rolls, or both.
 Too much tension can cause wear on the wire and too little can lead to birdnesting, so it’s important to find the sweet spot on both parts.

-Loosen the drive rolls, then increase the tension while feeding the wire into a block of wood or metal.
+- Loosen the drive rolls, then increase the tension while feeding the wire into a block of wood or metal.
 Continue to increase the tension until you’re one-half turn past wire slippage.

 - If all looks well, make sure the feed settings are still set properly and the wire is within spec.

 RELATED: 5 Causes of Birdnesting

 In addition, check that you’re using the right type and size of drive rolls for your wire.
 If either is incorrect, it can lead to slippage.

 Inspect Gun Liner

 Because of its lengthy contact with the wire, a dirty, kinked, clogged, or otherwise damaged liner will almost always cause feeding problems.
-And while it might be inexpensive to just replace a bad liner, it’s also one of the more time-consuming consumables to change out.
+And while it might be inexpensive to replace a bad liner, it’s also one of the more time-consuming consumables to change out.